Githelp-support/githelp/README.md

 1. Easily provide paid support to your users.
 2. Seemlessly engage your community in support efforts - through automated payouts from support.
 3. Control your pricing model and reach - Set your own rates (from 0 and upwards) and decide where to distribute your support landing page.
-4. Provide businesses with greater trust in your products through Support-Level agreements and the general accessibility of support.
+4. Provide businesses with greater trust in your products through Support-Level Agreements and the general accessibility of support.

 As only a fraction of businesses contribute to open-source through donations or PRs, we want to enable businesses to give back to projects they care about in the form of paid support.